At venues throughout the city. Free entry, with limited places for some events.

 As well as the prestigious mundial de tango competition, the event features dozens of activities for dancers and non-dancers alike.

-Couples who fancy their chances representing their country at the world's most important tango championship should register online.
+Couples who fancy their chances representing their country at the world's most important tango championship should register online in advance.

-Competitors mist also confirm their registration in person at the Usina de Arte, Agustín Caffarena 49 on one of the following dates: Friday August 10, 4pm-9pm; Saturday August 11, 1pm-8pm, or Sunday August 12, 1pm-8pm.
+Competitors mist also confirm their registration in person at the Usina de Arte, Agustín Caffarena 49 on one of the stipulated dates.